fayfaywcl/CART315/Process/Journal.md

 To fix this, I switched to Unity’s official [Unity Learn tutorials](https://learn.unity.com/) which I found on internet randomly, it called  [Unity Essentials pathway](https://learn.unity.com/pathway/unity-essentials?version=6.3), which includes guided practice directly inside Unity, especially a section call [movement script](https://learn.unity.com/pathway/unity-essentials/unit/programming-essentials/tutorial/add-a-movement-script?version=6.3)( which I am looking for ).
 This really helped me rebuild my foundation, especially around movement, colliders, and Rigidbody.

-There is one issues that I initially struggled to find the Unity Essentials project, but after returning to the Editor Essentials tutorials ( the first tutorial in the series) , I realized it must be opened through **Unity Hub**.
+There is one issues that I initially struggled to find the Unity Essentials project, but after returning to the Editor Essentials tutorials ( the first tutorial in the series) , I realized it must be opened through [Unity Hub](https://learn.unity.com/pathway/unity-essentials/unit/editor-essentials/tutorial/open-the-unity-essentials-project?version=6.0).
 Once that was resolved, the tutorials aligned correctly with my workspace.

 - Note to self: any unknown/ unfamiliar material showed in the tutorial, find the creator or the beginning tutorial of that series first.That’s may helps !